antimagic/tasksneeze/README.md

 # tasksneeze

 A cute little Ruby script that tells you to do a random productive task.
-For dispelling indecision, providing a tinkering outlet, and keeping little easily-forgotten tasks in mind.
-Also using this as a tool to teach myself to make little MVPs first and iterate instead of spending a week of evenings making the most ambitious version of a thing.
+For dispelling indecision, providing a tinkering outlet, and keeping easily-forgotten tasks in mind.
+Also using this as a tool to teach myself to make MVPs first and iterate instead of spending a week of evenings making the most ambitious version of a thing.

 ## Features